top of page

 Native.
 Not threatened.

 Lowland coastal swamps, freshwater lakes and wetlands plus occasionally the open sea are favoured habitats for this fast-flying species.
-It is seen in the Estuary at most time of the years but is most abundant in the shooting season when the area provides security away from the guns.
+It is seen in the estuary at most time of the year.

 nzbirdsonline-Australasian Shoveler